 Few studies have monitored habitual levels of physical activity in older adults and explored the associations with lower limb bone strength.
 One of these studies is the Cohort for Skeletal Health in Bristol and Avon (COSHIBA) [26].
-Using the same accelerometer and processing protocol as applied within this study, the majority of habitual physical activity counts observed within study participants were defined as low impact (0.5 – 1.0g), with participants rarely achieving high-impact counts (>1.5g) [26].
+Using the same accelerometer and processing protocol as applied within this study, most habitual physical activity counts observed within study participants were defined as low impact (0.5 – 1.0g), with participants rarely achieving high-impact counts (>1.5g) [26].
 Interestingly, in COSHIBA a negative association was observed between low-impact physical activity and tibia cortical BMD adjusted for age and artefact error grade.
-[27][28, 29]
+Methods are available to translate impact data to daily loading such as the daily impact stimulus and osteogenic index.
+Whilst we couldn’t calculate these indices in our study our data agree with previous work in older adults.
+The PASSWORD study used the osteogenic index [27] and found, as in the current Hertfordshire cohort, that low impact daily physical activity may decelerate age-related bone loss, and that due to low levels of high impact activity, this alone could not prevent age-related loss.
+Together these data that suggest mechanoadaptation of ageing, whereby the set-points of the mechanostat/ sensitivity of osteocytes to changes in strain may adjust to lower levels of loading from muscles.
+This would mean that the maintenance of even low levels of activity might drive osteocytes response to alter bone remodelling to maintain strength and educe loss even at lower g strains [28, 29].
+Mechanisms of adaptation to reduce bone resorption may be through inhibition of sclerostin and/ or via the RANKL pathway. .

-A threshold of 1.5g was used to define ‘high’ impact peaks as very few physical activity peaks were observed in older adults at higher g bands [8], however this threshold is greater than the loading achieved by walking , but would be achievable through such activities as an aerobics class performed by older adults [14].
-However the ‘high’ impact peaks used within this study are much lower than would be seen in younger populations [9], for example in adolescents a threshold for vertical impacts of 4g, which are seen during running, was found to be associated with hip BMD [19], and in premenopausal women a positive relationship between hip bone mineral density (BMD) and vertical impact activity counts above a 3.9g [30].
+In the current study, a threshold of 1.5g was used to define ‘high’ impact peaks as very few physical activity peaks were observed in older adults at higher g bands [8], however this threshold is greater than the loading achieved by walking , but would be achievable through such activities as an aerobics class designed for older adults [14].
+As previously noted, the ‘high’ impact peaks used within this study are much lower than would be seen in younger populations [9], for example in adolescents a threshold for vertical impacts of 4g, which are seen during running, was found to be associated with hip BMD [19], and in premenopausal women a positive relationship between hip bone mineral density (BMD) and vertical impact activity counts above a 3.9g [30].

-A strength of this study is that physically activity counts were objectively measured using accelerometers, when physical activity data is obtained using questionnaires participants may record inaccurate estimates, which may lead to recall bias or incorrect estimation of time spent active.
-Collecting activity data using accelerometers also allows all different impacts of physical activity to be captured, rather than focusing on one or two specific types of activity, and understanding habitual daily activities profiles of older adults can help inform future physical activities strategies within this age group.
+A strength of this study is that physically activity counts were objectively measured using accelerometers, whereas physical activity data are obtained using questionnaires leading to record inaccurate estimates through recall bias or incorrect estimation of time spent active.
+Collecting activity data using accelerometers also allows all different impacts of physical activity to be captured, leading to better understanding habitual daily activities profiles of older adults can help inform future physical activities strategies within this age group.